baotiao1218/CEM/README.md

 # CEM
-Cattle Estrus Manager with LINE notify
+Cattle Estrus Manager with LINE Messaging and Notify API.